yvlawy/Maui-Mvvm-HelloWorld/README.md

 ## 1. Steps to transform the project in MVVM

--Create folders: Pages, ViewModels.
+-In the project, Create folders: Pages and ViewModels.

 -Move MainPage.xaml in the folder Pages.

 -In ViewModels, Create BaseViewModel.cs, MainViewModel.cs.

--Modify Mainpage.xaml:
+-Modify Mainpage.xaml:<br>
 link the page to the view model.

-bind label and button to the view model.
+-Bind label and button to the view model.

--Modify MainPage.xaml.cs
+-Modify MainPage.xaml.cs<br>
 remove the backend code.